IMPERIENCE DRKCV.ORG SSS

 TIME

-Thus whatever existed between the thought and the action was power, which is termed as time.
+Thus whatever existed between the thought and the action was power, which is termed as “time”.
 The same power we too have got as our share but in accordance with our limited capacity.
 Now in order to utilise this power we have to merge it in the greater power of the Centre, which is all and absolute.
-There is nothing in the world - not even the megaton bomb of the modern science - to match this great power.
+There is nothing in the world – not even the megaton bomb of the modern science – to match this great power.
 The modern science may not yet have realised its full significance, though even if it had, it would have utilised it for the destructive purposes only.

 TRADITION

 The things come and go but memory flourishes, which always reminds the coming generation for the good task that has been done and they are encouraged to do so for the smooth going of the spiritual work.
-(SDG-12)
+(SDG-149)

 TRAGEDY